open-telemetry/community/community-membership.md

-Defined by: [Triage permissions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level), with the names of the current Triagers commited to git, either in CONTRIBUTING, CODEOWNERS, or the botom of the README.
+Defined by: [Triage permissions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level), with the names of the current Triagers commited to git, either in CONTRIBUTING, CODEOWNERS, or the bottom of the README.

 Triagers may be code contributors, but writing code is not a requirement for becoming a triager.
 Triagers are encouraged to be active participants in project